Depending on the Services you choose to use with us, additional terms and conditions may apply, as communicated to you at the appropriate time.

 - The upper transaction limit for payments utilizing the Services is 1,000,000 yen (not including transaction fees) or the foreign currency equivalent thereof.
 The maximum amount to be received by the Payee in local currency varies in accordance with the exchange rate applied at the time of remittance processing by the Company.

 - Remittances shall be processed by the Company after verification of the Remitter's identity under the preceding Article and the transfer of the necessary remittance amount and transaction fees by the Remitter under section 4.
 The amount transferred by the Remitter to the Company will be refunded to the payment option selected by the Remitter in the event the remittance request has been cancelled by the Remitter or refused by the Company.
 The Company may refuse a remittance request if the Remitter's registered name or address, etc. does not match the Remitter's payment details (e.g. bank account details).
 In this case, the Remitter shall pay a predetermined additional administration charge, and the Company may deduct such charge from the amount deposited by the Remitter.

-Article 9 (Use of the Services by Registered Users)
+Article 9 (Use of the Services)

 - The Users registering for the Services will specify a user ID and password.
 The Users shall strictly manage their user ID and password on their own responsibility to ensure their user ID and password are not known to any third party.
 The Company assumes no liability for any damage suffered by Users as a result of a third party coming to know the User's user ID and password.

 - The term of the agreement for the Users registering for the Services shall be three (3) years.
 The agreement shall automatically be renewed for a further three (3) years provided the Users have not requested cancellation of the agreement during its term, and the same shall apply thereafter.

 - The Users will not be charged any cancellation fee, etc. in the event they have requested cancellation of the agreement during its term.